 Medically Reviewed By: Kristen Hardin

 If you ask five different people what "addiction" is, there's a chance that you will get five different answers.
 Some people think that addiction is merely a choice that people make.
 They think that if a person wants to quit a certain behavior, then all they need to do is stop.
 However, real addiction is not simply a choice.

 Addiction is a disease of the brain.
 And while most people connect addiction to drugs or alcohol, there are also plenty of non-substance addictions that people have.
 A few of the most common include shopping, food, pornography, and gambling.
 However, in this blog post, we are going to focus on substance-related addiction.

 When someone has an addiction, they are consumed with the thought of using a certain substance.
 They crave it to the point that it consumes their life.
 It can become a cycle of using, figuring out when they will be able to use next, and then using again.

 Does Science Prove This?

-When someone suffers from addiction, their brain's wiring has been impacted.
+When someone experiences addiction, their brain's wiring has been impacted.
 This leads people to have the cravings that they experience.
 It impacts multiple areas of the brain including memory, behavior control, judgment, and decision-making.

 As a person continues to use the substance, it continues to make changes to their brain and the wiring.
 And, as the person becomes more and more used to the substance they are using, they continue to need larger amounts of it to experience the feelings of intoxication that they're seeking.
 This is called tolerance.